 - If you are not eligible through the CleanBC Better Homes and Home Renovation Rebate Program, you may still be able to apply directly to FortisBC.
 Carefully read the terms and conditions on the application form to confirm your eligibility.

 - Purchase an eligible natural gas furnace and have it installed by a licensed gas contractor.

 - Once your upgrades are installed, complete the customer section of the application in full and have your contractor complete their part, as well as the furnace commissioning sheet, if applicable.
 You must also include a photo of the new two-pipe direct vent system installed in your home and a copy of your invoice showing details of all work performed, purchase date, make and model number and installation permit number.

 - Email your complete application and copies of supporting documents within 6 months of the invoice date to firstname.lastname@example.org.
 Alternatively, you can mail the application package to the address indicated on the application form.

 - Application must be emailed or postmarked within 6 months of the invoice date of your natural gas furnace or boiler installation.

 - The application form for the Two Upgrade Bonus must be submitted within 6 months of the second bonus-eligible upgrade.
 You must complete your second bonus-eligible upgrade within 18 months of the invoice date of the first bonus-eligible upgrade.

-- The application form for the Home Energy Improvement Bonus and Post-Retrofit EnerGuide Home Evaluation Rebate must be submitted within 6 months of the date of your post-retrofit EnerGuide home evaluation.
-You must complete your post-retrofit EnerGuide home evaluation within 18 months of your pre-retrofit EnerGuide home evaluation.
+- The application form for the Home Energy Improvement Bonus and Post-Upgrade EnerGuide Home Evaluation Rebate must be submitted within 6 months of the date of your post-upgrade EnerGuide home evaluation.
+You must complete your post-upgrade EnerGuide home evaluation within 18 months of your pre-upgrade EnerGuide home evaluation.

 - Check out FortisBC’s Five things to know before your new high-efficiency furnace is installed.